WikiPlagWS2018/Preselection-and-Cosine-Similarity-Calculator/README.md

 ### Information about Implementation

 ## Problems
 - **Too many documents selected:** The Preselector selects too many Documents for Cosine and Jaccard Similarity
   - **Solution:** Add  some more inverse indexes to reduce the amount of important documents to be checked
-    - Check how often a word appears in a document and select the important document based on that alias use **TF-IDF** too to select important documents
   - **Alternative: Quick and easy:** just select the first 10 documents and trash the others
 - **Quality of documents are too poor:**
   - Some of the tokenized words in the documents are still not correct